vesk4000/Couriers/README.md

 | `source/schemas` | SQL queries which create each of the tables in the database and the database itself |

 The `couriers‑project_data.xlsx` Excel file, which is contained in the root directory of the repo, includes all of the original data for the database.

 > **Note:** The file is there only for completeness purposes.
 Changing it does not change the data in the database or what data the `.sql` files in the `source/data` folder insert into the database when executed.
 All of that data is hardcoded in those files.

 The folder `sql-compiler` contains the source code and executable for a small SQL "compiler", written in C#.
 All it does is it takes all of the SQL files (in a certain order) and it combines them into a single SQL file.
 This makes it easy for both the developers and the end-user to execute all of the files at once and immediately have the database up and running, while at the same time allowing for the separation of the SQL code, which as we mentioned earlier facilities for more efficient development and code cleanliness.
 Another thing that the compiler does is that it creates a single file with all of the examples for each SQL file, which contains such examples.
 This makes it much easier for the end user to get to grips with the various things that they can do with the database, while also making it easier for developers to write examples as it allows them to do so within the actual file that they are working on at the moment.

 To prevent clutter, the actual C# project for the compiler isn't a part of a Visual Studio Solution File (`.sln`) as it was created with the `dotnet` CLI tool which only requires a C# Project File (`sql-compiler.csproj`) and a C# Source File (`Program.cs`).
-The exe is a completely standalone executable that doesn't require the .NET runtime to work as it was created with the very useful .NET tool called [`dotnet-warp`](https://www.nuget.org/packages/dotnet-warp).
+The `sql-compiler.exe` is not included in the repository (it's ignored as per the `.gitignore` file of the repo).
+It can be downloaded from [The Latest Release](https://github.com/vesk4000/Couriers/releases/latest) (it is also automatically downloaded from there when `compile.bat` is ran, if it doesn't exist locally).
+It is a completely standalone executable that doesn't require the .NET runtime to work as it was created with the very useful .NET tool called [`dotnet-warp`](https://www.nuget.org/packages/dotnet-warp).

-To actually use the compiler you can pass arguments to it, but you can simply run the `compile.bat` file which will run the compiler with some default arguments.
+To actually use the compiler you can pass arguments to it, but you can simply run the `compile.bat` file which as we mentioned will download the compiler executable if it doesn't exist locally and it will run the compiler with some default arguments.
 You can configure those arguments within the file and also you can configure which SQL files are compiled and in what order that is done, as that may be important depending on the files (e.g. you'd want the tables to be created, before you create the database).
 That particular thing is actually not passed to the compiler as an argument, but rather the `compile.bat` file passes itself as an argument and the compiler reads a comment within the `.bat` file which contains the names and relative paths of the files which are to be compiled (you can also use glob style wildcards such as `*` and `**`, just like in a `.gitignore` file thanks to the very useful .NET NuGet package [`Glob`](https://www.nuget.org/packages/Glob/1.2.0-alpha0037)).

 By default, the compiler generates 2 SQL files with the names `couriers.sql` and `example.sql` in the root directory of the repository.
 However, they are included in the `.gitignore` of the repo as to not cause any merge conflicts.
 The `couriers.sql` contains all of the code from all of the `.sql` files in the `source` directory.
-You can run the whole file at once to generete the whole database with all of its tables, data and features.
+You can run the whole file at once to generate the whole database with all of its tables, data and features.
 The `examlpes.sql` is just a file with examples to all of the different features of the database.

 ## Database Design

+*The database is not all that complicated, but it is important to understand it, if you want to understand the project and our development of it better.*

 We designed the schema of our database `CouriersDB` by transforming a table in 1NF[^1nf] into 7 tables that meet the 3NF[^3nf] standards.